French Celluloid release

-Each of the featured tracks are winners, especially the tracks ‘Sishovingolovane’ and the comical funky ‘Who Is Fooling You’ and the title track ‘Look, Listen And Decide’ but the full album deserves your attention so all tracks are featured here today.
+Each of the featured tracks are winners, especially the bassline and close harmony singing on ‘Sishovingolovane’ and the comical funky mood of ‘Who Is Fooling You’ as well as the title track ‘Look, Listen And Decide’.
+Each track on this rare album deserves your attention so featured here today.
+Enjoy!

 Stimela – Look, Listen And Decide